What is Town Planning Rebellion?

 Joining Town Planning Rebellion

 If you connect with what we have to say, we warmly invite you to join us and to play as large or as small a role as you see fit.
-We really want to grow this movement and we are at the very beginning… and time is short.
-If you strongly connect to this movement, feel free to embrace a larger role.
+We really want to grow this movement and are at the very beginning but time is short.

-There are three ways of connecting with us:
+There are numerous ways of connecting with us:

-We provide one-on-one support, give talks and run interactive workshops on a semi regular basis and travel around the country to do so.
-We also work with all of our members to set-up and participate in Citizens Assemblies, workshops and other avenues of collaboration.
+We provide one-on-one support, give talks, webinars and run interactive workshops on a semi regular basis and travel around the country to do so.
+Please contact us if you would like to interact with us in any way.

 As a holistic activist based organisation, we recognise that it is a movement of movements that is required and not a single movement as that would be susceptible to division, so our work is involved in building on areas of intersection.

-We can also provide support to individuals and groups in countries other than Australia to set-up a Town Planning Rebellion movements.
+We can also provide support to individuals and groups in countries other than Australia to set-up a town planning related movements.

 To join us please go to https://holisticactivism.net/contact and put TPR at the top of the message.